 If you’re new to yoga and are considering getting into a beginner yoga routine yourself (hi! hello! welcome! so glad to have you!), you might be feeling a little overwhelmed.
 For instance, you may be wanting to know what yoga styles for beginners are available?

-There are so many yoga resources for beginners out there and you may not be sure where to start.
+There are so many resources for beginner yoga out there and you may not be sure where to start.
 When there’s too much information available, it’s easy to abandon ship and give up the idea altogether.

 But don’t do that!
 You have so much to gain from yoga, so taking the time to learn the basics is totally worth it.
 We’ve broken them down into a little handbook of yoga styles for beginners.

 Trust us — it’s going to change the game.

 Getting a basic understanding of yoga styles for beginners is key for every yoga rookie in the game.

 One of the coolest things about yoga is that it can work for people at pretty much every stage of their life (prenatal yoga, yoga for kids, and, of course, yoga for grown-ups) and there are plenty of styles to choose from, even for yoga beginners who are just starting to explore the benefits of a yoga workout.

 Having plenty of options is obviously great, but you want to know what you’re getting into before you actually begin.
 Otherwise, you might panic and choose a yoga class that isn’t the right match for your fitness level.